Acacia pilligaensis: Description

 The tree or shrub typically grows to a height of 2 to 5 m and has an erect to spreading habit with finely fissured grey bark.
 It has resinous angled branchlets that are glabrous or sparsely hairy.
 Like most species of Acacia it has phyllodes rather than true leaves.
 The evergreen phyllodes are flat and straight to slightly curved with a length of 1.5 to 4 cm and a width of 0.5 to 1 mm and are mostly glabrous but can be sparsely hairy near the base.
 It blooms between August and October producing simple inflorescences that occur singly or in pairs in the axils that have spherical flower-heads with a diameter of 4 to 7 mm and contain 20 to 30 bright yellow flowers.
 After flowering firmly papery and glabrous seed pods form, they are more or less straight and flat except over the seeds.
 The pods have a length of 4 to 7 cm and a width of 3 to 4 mm and are slightly resinous with the seeds inside arranged longitudinally.
 The dark brown seeds within have an oblong shape and a length of 3.5 to 4 mm.

 Taxonomy

 The species was first formally described by the botanist Joseph Maiden in 1920 as part of the work Notes on Acacias, with descriptions of new species published in the Journal and Proceedings of the Royal Society of New South Wales.
-It was reclassified as Racosperma pilligaense in 2003 by Leslie Pedley and transferred back to genusAcacia in 2006.
-It is often confused with 'Acacia burbidgeae.
+It was reclassified as Racosperma pilligaense in 2003 by Leslie Pedley and transferred back to genus Acacia in 2006.
+It is often confused with Acacia burbidgeae.

 The specific epithet is derived from the Pillaga scrub locale from where the type specimen was collected.